macmade/XSFoundation/README.md

 ### Usage from Windows

 XSFoundation can be used on Windows too.
-Some of the features, such are the integrated memory debugger or threading are not implemented yet, but the library compiles fine.
+Some of the features, such as threading, are not implemented yet, but the library compiles fine.

 ### Building